clouds-over-california/test/README.md

 # test

-LICENSE : APACHE 2.0
+License : Apache 2.0

-.NET FRAMEWORK 4.5
+.Net Framework 4.5

 This is test.